ICEmmanuel/alx-system_engineering-devops/shell-0x02_redirections/README.md

-This a script that print Hello, World.
+This is a script that print Hello, World.